chinmay091/ExpenseEase/README.md

   Finans
 </h1>

-<p align="center">An Smart Personal Finance mobile app built using React Native and Expo.</p>
+<p align="center">A Smart Personal Finance mobile app built using React Native and Expo.</p>

 ## About